Queens Wharf is changing

 The Queens Wharf precinct includes two separate buildings, a public promenade (shared pathway) and ferry wharf (operated by Keolis Downer for Transport for NSW).
 It was constructed as a Bicentennial project and officially opened by Queen Elizabeth II in 1988 with an estimated life of 25 years.

 Nearly four decades later, the western building (Queens Wharf West) has been largely vacant since a fire in May 2020 rendered much of it unusable and no longer fit for purpose, with areas of non-compliance with current building codes and standards.
-Following site investigations, we’re seeking development approval to demolish Queens Wharf West, a vital first step toward revitalising the precinct.
+Following site investigations, we sought development approval to demolish Queens Wharf West, a vital first step toward revitalising the precinct.

-The demolition of the western building would provide an opportunity to take full advantage of the unique location to reinvigorate the harbour foreshore as a destination of choice for Newcastle and the Hunter region more broadly.
+The demolition of the western building provides an opportunity to take full advantage of the unique location to reinvigorate the harbour foreshore as a destination of choice for Newcastle and the Hunter region more broadly.

 This stage of the project focuses solely on Queens Wharf West.
 Queens Wharf Hotel will continue trading under its current lease until 2033.